ioni-dev/restaurant/README.md

-# restaurant
+# El Chingon restaurant
-Created with vanilla CSS and Html and some vanilla Javascript.
+Created with vanilla Javascript, pure Css and Html. this project is ongoing because there is always something to make it better.